MicrosoftDocs/learn/learn-pr/azure/introduction-to-data-for-machine-learning/includes/2-detect-correct-data.md

 |Dylan|1.8|75|
 |Reece| |82|

-Our data are incomplete because we have a sample missing: Louie is missing entirely, while Tom's height is missing.
+Our data are incomplete because we have a sample missing: Tom is missing entirely, while Reece's height is missing.

 Ideally, we always work with complete data, but this practice isn’t always realistic.
 When we have incomplete data, we can:

-* Choose a model that can work with incomplete data, or
+- Choose a model that can work with incomplete data, or
-* Remove samples (rows) that have incomplete data, and work with what remains, or
+- Remove samples (rows) that have incomplete data, and work with what remains, or
-* Artificially add values that are missing with reasonable substitutes.
+- Artificially add values that are missing with reasonable substitutes.

 In most circumstances, picking a model that can handle missing data is best, though not always possible.
 Removing data is the easiest and usually a valid solution, though care needs to be taken that removing data doesn't cause a sample to misrepresent the population.
 Adding data in artificially is usually a method of last resort.